What social media sites do you work with?

 How will I know the amount of people who have seen my social media posts?

-Every moth we will provide you with a Social Media Reach & Engagement Report, allowing you to monitor the activity across your social media accounts.
+If you have chosen one of our regular posting services, we will provide you with a monthly Social Media Reach & Engagement Report, allowing you to monitor the activity across your social media accounts.

 What is the difference between a post and a paid ad?